 This page describes maintenance windows and maintenance exclusions, which provide control over when cluster maintenance such as auto-upgrades can and cannot occur on your Google Kubernetes Engine (GKE) clusters.
 For example, a retail business could limit maintenance to only occur on weekday evenings, and could prevent automated maintenance during a key industry sales event.

 Maintenance windows and exclusions give you fine-grained control over when automatic maintenance can occur on your clusters.

-A maintenance window is an arbitrary, repeating window of time during which automatic maintenance are permitted.
+A maintenance window is a repeating window of time during which automatic maintenance is permitted.

-A maintenance exclusion is an arbitrary non-repeating window of time during which automatic maintenance is forbidden.
-A cluster can have up to three maintenance exclusions at a time.
+A maintenance exclusion is a non-repeating window of time during which automatic maintenance is forbidden.

 You can configure maintenance windows and maintenance exclusions separately and independently.
 You can configure multiple maintenance exclusions.

 Google performs maintenance tasks on your clusters as needed, or when you make a configuration change that re-creates nodes or networks in the cluster, such as the following:

 - Auto-upgrades to cluster control planes in accordance with the GKE versioning and support policy.

 - Node auto-upgrades, if enabled.

 - User-initiated configuration changes that cause nodes to be re-created, such as GKE Sandbox.